Zaifh6/zaifh6/README.md

 Hi There!!.
 My name is Muhammad Huzaifa and i am a data analyst with a passion for uncovering insights and delivering data-driven solutions, I am excited to share my work and journey with you.
 With a solid foundation in statistical analysis, data visualization, and database management, I am proficient in tools such as Python, SQL, and Excel.
 I pride myself on my strong communication and problem-solving skills, which allow me to collaborate effectively with colleagues and stakeholders to identify business needs and drive success.
 I am dedicated to continually learning and growing my skills, and I am eager to contribute to the success of any organization I work with.

 - 🔭 I’m currently working on Data Visualization (Using PowerBI).
-- 🌱 I’m currently learning Data Analysis.
-- 👯 I’m looking to collaborate on Data Science Projects (Pandas Projects & NumPy).
+- 👯 I’m looking to collaborate on Data Science Projects (Pandas, SQL , Excel Projects).
 - 💬 Ask me about anything.
 - 📫 How to reach me : [LinkedIn](https://www.linkedin.com/in/muhammad-huzaifa-327656233/)
 - 📧 You can also mail me : [huzikhan123456@gmail.com](mailto:huzikhan123456@gmail.com)